lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-07-Ackermann-not-PR-II.md

 #### The actual inductive definition

 Having defined all the basic functions and operations to combine them, the inductive definition itself is trivial.
-Several of these functions are simple enough that they could have been written in line, but it's convenient to have names such as `SC` available separately.
+Several of these functions are simple enough that they could have been written inline, but it's convenient to have names such as `SC` available separately.
 It's notable that Szasz did in fact formalise a language of PR functions, which she interpreted in a separate step.

 <pre class="source">